pkp/pkp-docs/learning-ops/en/statistics.md

 ---
 book: learning-ops
-version: 3.2
+version: 3.3
 ---
 # Statistics

-This chapter of the Learning OPS 3.2 provides a general overview of statistics available in Open Preprint Server (OPS).
+This chapter of Learning OPS provides a general overview of statistics available in Open Preprint Server (OPS).
 For more detailed information on statistics and usage guidelines, please see the Statistics chapter on the [PKP Administrator’s Guide](/admin-guide/en/statistics).

 There are a number of identified improvements that will be made towards statistics specific to Server Preprints for future releases.